Domain Risk Score¶

 The Threat Profile consists of three components:

-: A machine learning algorithm tuned to look for phishing-related domains: domains which may try to deceive a user by pretending to represent a product or service in order to perform malicious activities against a user.spam_risk
+malware_risk: A machine learning algorithm tuned to look for malware-related domains: domains used as part of malware hosting, dropping, command-and-control, or other activities.phishing_risk: A machine learning algorithm tuned to look for phishing-related domains: domains which may try to deceive a user by pretending to represent a product or service to perform malicious activities against a user.spam_risk: A machine learning algorithm tuned to look for spam-related domains: domains part of spam email creation, distribution, or tracking.

-Each Threat Profile component is scored 1-99
+Each Threat Profile component scores 1-99 or null:

 - Threat profile component scores of